 Whilst it is certainly true that our students achieve excellent academic results, we firmly believe that the girls are able to do so because they are happy at school.
 Our pastoral system is designed to provide a caring and closely monitored environment in which all the girls should feel safe and fully supported.
 From Year 3 to Year 6, the girls have a class teacher each year who will take them for the majority of their lessons.
-In Year 6, while many of the lessons will be taken by the girls' class teacher, they will also be taught by a number of senior school teachers and use many of their school life.
+In Year 6, while many of the lessons will be taken by the girls' class teacher, they will also be taught by a number of senior school teachers and use some of the specialist rooms in senior school to ease the transition into the next stage of their school life.